 - Fast Recovery: After twenty-two days, I started my morning and evening walks.
 Normal delivery helped me to recover fast as I didn’t experience much pain except stitches and back (which is common in the case of breastfeeding).

-- Normal Delivery was an empowering process for me by being able to give birth naturally and meeting the demands of labour (tears, screams, pain).
+- Normal Delivery was an empowering process for me by being able to give birth naturally and meeting the demands of labor (tears, screams, pain).
 I contributed to the entire process which has made me mentally strong.
 It will also help me in facing other challenges and hardships in life.

 How to Take Care of Yourself after Delivery in Initial Months

 - The mother should sleep as and when the baby sleeps – This is only possible in cases where family members are at home to take care of other chores or another baby.
-During initial days, sleeping with your child is necessary because a mother’s body is weak and rest is important to help regain strength.
+During the initial days, sleeping with your child is necessary because a mother’s body is weak and rest is important to help regain strength.

-- Intake of Fluids like juices, porridge, semolina (sooji), water, vegetable soup and pulses.
+- Intake of Fluids like juices, porridge, semolina (sooji), water, vegetable soup, and pulses.
 Drink milk at least three times a day; it’s good to start and end the day with milk.
-In the initial months of post delivery, one should not worry about excessive weight gain as breastfeeding has to be done by the mother.
+In the initial months of post-delivery, one should not worry about excessive weight gain as breastfeeding has to be done by the mother.

 - Invest in Breastfeeding Equipment – Regular breastfeeding reduces a lot of weight and helps the bond grow stronger.
 One may invest in breastfeeding equipment after consulting a lactation expert.
-Some mothers may experience latching issues or milk gets leaked/wasted when the baby is sleeping or if you feel embarrassed breastfeeding in public or if you are facing sleep deprivation.

 - Avoid stress as it will make the situation worse.
 Thinking is a continuous and ongoing process.
 Constructive and positive thinking is very important to sail through the initial phase after delivery.
 Concentrate on yourself and your baby.

-At the end…
+In the end…

-(Note: The above information is solely based on Author’s own experience.
+(Note: The above information is solely based on the Author’s own experience.
 Every pregnancy is different and unique.
 Always consult your doctor for any advice.)